Skip to content

 So energized by this—it’s both pushing our work and supporting it.

-Project team at Voting Rights Lab
+Project Team at Voting Rights Lab

 Throughout a project, we consider our internal team members and our client core team members to be a single, unified team.
 We work collaboratively on nascent ideas, final presentations, even live design sessions.
 We also frequently call in folks we met back during the research phase to provide their expertise on specific issues, or tap our collaborators to recommend the right connections.
 Bringing in the right people to contribute at the right moments builds on the trust and enthusiasm that was established with stakeholders in the strategy phase.
 Even more importantly, it greatly enhances our ability to craft sustainable solutions that consider the day-to-day realities of an organization.
 Working with the whole team the whole time is a catalyst for big breakthroughs in organizational change.
 We want to hear from the overburdened web admin begging for help because feedback about day-to-day burdens can become the basis for a strategy to simplify cross-departmental workflows.
 Even small changes, like creating a shared vocabulary after noticing discrepancies across departments, can be high-impact.